EliahKagan/muntineer/README.md

 window height&rdquo; field should be marked as having an unusable value, but currently this is not done.

-This ought to be made usable from mobile devices with small screens.

-I guess this could be made to work on Internet Explorer without too much trouble, with a polyfill or two.

 Though not really a bug, it would be nicer if this supported multiple rows of panes.